Quantitative single cell biology of neural stem cells and cellular diversity

 The cellular diversity of the human brain is immense, which is generated through evolutionarily conserved developmental mechanisms.
 The system is robust enough to create functional masterpiece; yet is susceptible to failure that may lead to cognitive dysfunction.

-We study the molecular and cellular mechanisms behind brain development and how these are affected in autism spectrum disorder, as well as determine how histone methylation contributes to the cellular heterogeneity in the reward system of the adult brain.
-For this, we use state-of-the art single cell sequencing techniques, CRISPR-mediated gene inactivation, mouse genetics and computational tools to run multidisciplinary, collaborative projects
+We study the molecular and cellular mechanisms underlying the functional diversity of the adult reward system, cell fate choices leading to its development and how these are affected in autism spectrum disorder.
+For this, we use state-of-the art single cell RNA/epigenome sequencing techniques, CRISPR-mediated gene inactivation, mouse genetics, bioengineered organoids and computational tools to run multidisciplinary, collaborative projects

-The ventral tegmental area (VTA) is part of the reward system and is characterized as having a heterogeneous cell population that are organized in neural populations that exhibit a more gradual transition, making it difficult to define VTA borders.
+The ventral tegmental area (VTA) is part of the reward system and is characterised as having a heterogeneous cell population that are organized in neural populations that exhibit a more gradual transition, making it difficult to define VTA borders.
 Extensive research has been done on the VTA, however not on a single cell level.
-As part of the BRAINSCAPES consortium, we are using single cell RNAsequencing/ChIC-sequencing to generate a reference atlas of the heterogeneous cell population within the VTA.
+As part of the BRAINSCAPES consortium, we are using single cell RNA-sequencing/ChIC-sequencing to generate reference atlases of the diverse cell populations within the VTA.

 We also aim to determine how histone methylation contributes to the cellular heterogeneity in the adult brain and determine if long term histone modifications play a role in eating and stress disorders.